sdmitrovic/ISARA-website/index.md

 ## Acknowledgements

 {{ site.software_name }} is being developed in coordination with the Office of Naval Research, NASA Langley Research Center, and the University of Arizona.

+## Notes

+This website may have trouble loading properly on Mozilla Firefox.
+To ensure that the website runs smoothly, go to Settings -> Privacy & Security -> uncheck
+"Query OCSP responder servers to confirm the current validity of certificates."
+If users have any other issues, please email us using the information listed in "Contact".